|

 If I come in from outa town, where should I stay?

 We do have a host hotel, and there is an RV park across the street from CelticFest’s grounds.
-All of that information can be found here.
+All of that information can be found here, on the general info page.

 I'm a Celtic musician.
 Are there any sessions?